-Sharon H. Green is a Postdoctoral Scholar in the Department of Demography and Data Science Fellow at the University of California, Berkeley.
+She is currently a Postdoctoral Scholar in the Department of Demography and the Berkeley Population Center as well as a Senior Data Science Fellow at the University of California, Berkeley.
+She earned her PhD, MPhil, and MPH from Columbia University and her BA from Johns Hopkins University.

-Dr. Green’s research applies advanced statistical methods to large datasets to examine global and national issues, using sophisticated data visualizations to convey her findings.
-Her current and recent projects have examined how migration and remittances shape health and social outcomes (including women’s empowerment and gender equity), how policies influence health disparities, and how social determinants shape mid- and late-life health inequities.
-This work has been published in top academic journals, including New England Journal of Medicine, Social Science and Medicine – Population Health, and American Journal of Public Health.
-She has also published data science programming tutorials in R, and opinion pieces in news outlets including The New York Times.
+This work has been published in top peer-reviewed academic journals, including New England Journal of Medicine, Social Science and Medicine – Population Health, and American Journal of Public Health.
+She has also published numerous numerous technical data analysis articles, data science programming tutorials in R, and opinion pieces in news outlets including the New York Times.

 Beyond her research, she has taught a demography seminar for PhD students, led an HIV and STI risk reduction program for youth in the juvenile justice system, and served as the lead teaching assistant for a graduate-level public health course.
-Prior to her graduate training, she worked as an HIV screening and counseling program coordinator, as a volunteer in a harm reduction center, as an emergency medical technician (EMT), and as a middle school science teacher and medical technician in rural Ghana.
+Prior to her graduate training, she worked as an HIV screening and counseling program coordinator, volunteered in a harm reduction center, worked as an emergency medical technician (EMT), and as a middle school science teacher and medical technician in rural Ghana.

 Columbia University